 The best website does not necessarily mean the best option for you.
 It shows that the marketing budget is high, but try instead to get to know the physician who may treat you.
 Ask for online consultations to boost your research.

 Make a final selection of four to six clinics and focus on specific results for cases like yours.
 Your categories should be transparent in terms of pricing, personal care, honesty, plus experience of doctors and embryologists.

 9. Arrange for an online consultation

-The online consultation will enable you to go a long way towards gauging if the physician is professional, competent and empathic.
+The online consultation with the team at IVF Spain will enable you to go a long way towards gauging if the physician is professional, competent and empathic.
 During a first consultation a good doctor should ask important medical questions that might help you improve your chances of success.

 10. Trust yourself